 Geoboard FREE (ages 4+)

-Although, a real geoboard with rubber bands is much better, this virtual one will do in a pinch.
+Although a real geoboard with rubber bands is much better, this virtual one will do in a pinch.
+It’s also a great geometry app for kids that is free.

 Tiggly Stamp FREE (ages 4+)

 The geometric shapes transform into something fun for the picture — a scarecrow, a turkey, an apple, a leaf – that goes with the background of winter or fall.
-Fun for preschoolers.
+What a fun math app for preschooler age kids.

 Tiggly Safari FREE (ages 4+)